DU-Xinnan/YelpViz/README.md

 ### Project Description
-![Alt text](./client/src/images/SysOverview.png?raw=true "System Overview") YelpViz, which is a visuaization system aiming at exploring restaurants locations with differnt health scores in major cities of US.
+![Alt text](./client/src/images/SysOverview.png?raw=true "System Overview")

+`[strong]YelpViz[strong]`, which is a visuaization system aiming at exploring restaurants locations with differnt health scores in major cities of US.
 This project of COMP4901F `Data Visualization` @HKUST and also a champion hackthon project for `HealthCare` division of hackUST.

 It’s the first time that Yelp dataset provides photos for each restaurant, so we decide to make use of these images and hopefully we can have some new findings in the end.
 However, images provided by Yelp had no meaning since each image does not associate with its restaurant, thus they were just a mess originally.
 To deal with this challenge, we decided to crawl all food images in a given city and manually labled each image with a healthy score.